kdgregory/log4j-aws-appenders/docs/substitutions.md

 The `ssm` substitutions retrieve their values from the [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
-Like the `env` and `sysprop` substitutions, these have two forms: `ssm:XXX` will fail if the parameter named `XXX` doesn't exist, returning the un-substituted key, while `ssm:XXX:YYY` returns `YYY` if the parameter doesn't exist.

-> Caveats: to use SSM substitutions, you must be using at least version 1.11.63 of the SDK (earlier versions did not support parameter store).
-All parameters must be defined in the "current" region (even if you've configured your appender to write to a different region).
-And you can't retrieve the values of secure string parameters.
+* To use SSM substitutions, you must have the `ssm:GetParameter` IAM privilege, and use at least version 1.11.63 of the SDK (earlier versions did not support parameter store).
+* All parameters must exist in the "current" region, as returned by the default region provider, even if you've configured your appender to write to a different region.
+* You can't retrieve the values of secure string parameters.

+## Default Values

+The `env`, `sysprop`, and `ssm` substitutions have two forms.
+The first just specifies a variable name (eg: `env:SOMETHING`); it will fail if the `SOMETHING` environment variable doesn't exist or is empty.
+The second specifies a default value (eg: `env:SOMETHING:bargle`);
+if the `SOMETHING` variable is empty, it returns `bargle`.

 ## Log4J2 Support